Marzena-W/Console-Finances/README.md

 # challenge4-Console-Finances

 ## Description
 > In challenge 4 I created a code to analyse the financial records where I practised basics of JavaScript.
-I learned toFixed and got familiarised with sort function.
+I learned toFixed and got familiarised with sort function and objects.

 ## Usage